-Sobi Analytics Limited (“Sobi Analytics”) is a private company limited by shares incorporated in Ireland with company number 685365 and having a registered office at 3-4 Burton Hall Road, Sandyford, Dublin, D18 A094, Ireland (“we”/ “us”/ “our”).
+Sobi Analytics Limited (“Sobi Analytics”) is a private company limited by shares incorporated in Ireland with company number 685365 and having a registered office in Dublin, Ireland (“we”/ “us”/ “our”).

-We provide a combined analytics engine and centralized data repository solution capable of gathering, sorting, analysing, benchmarking and sharing data insights (the “Services”).
+We provide a combined analytics engine and centralized data repository solution capable of gathering, sorting, analyzing, benchmarking and sharing data insights (the “Services”).

 Under this Policy, and unless we have entered into a different agreement with you, we will be what’s known under the General Data Protection Regulation (EU) 2016/679 (the “GDPR”) as the “controller” of the personal data you provide to us.